 You can see the last-modified time of every line in the terminal.
 It's useful to know how long a job took to complete, if the data you're looking at is fresh, or to try to piece together what you were doing before leaving for the weekend.

 Do you find yourself typing your password over and over again?
 Do you need to remember a bunch of passwords?
 Use iTerm2's built-in password manager.
-It stores your data securely encrypted in Mac OS X's keychain, protected by your user account's password. iTerm2 includes a safety mechanism that ensures your password only gets entered at a password prompt.
+It stores your data securely encrypted in macOS's keychain, protected by your user account's password. iTerm2 includes a safety mechanism that ensures your password only gets entered at a password prompt.

 With the Advanced Paste feature you can edit text before pasting it, convert it to base64, transform special characters, and more.